JosieRice/save_queen_save/README.md

 ## TODO

-3. setup react context and save user login state / info
+2. setup a loading context and a loading component
+3. make a reusable button component
 4. build out some frontend interface to add to your watch list and edit it
 5. setup database to save a users watch list info
 6. research chron-jobs and cloud function options for running web scrapers to look for deals